 All CSEF payments are paid directly to the school as a bulk payment.
-The schools bank details are stored in the Accounts Payable system and payment will be made accordingly.
+School bank details are stored in the accounts payable system and payment will be made accordingly.
 Government schools can receipt this money to the respective parent through CASES21 in accounts receivable via the CSEF0007 message.

 CSEF records are treated as financial records that detail the receipt and expenditure of public monies.
 Based on Class 5.1.1 of the Authority, government schools are required to keep CSEF records for seven years.

-You can scan CSEF records if you want to.
-Pending further advice on The Evidence Act 2008, you should also retain the paper copies until the seven years have elapsed.
+A scanned copy of CSEF records can be maintained.
+However, pending further advice on The Evidence Act 2008, you should also keep the paper copies until the seven years have passed.

-The School Policy and Advisory Guide discusses the need for secure storage of records and information.
-The Privacy section gives directions and the Archives and records section details the need for secure storage of temporary records and mentions the issue of personal information being revealed.
+archives and record management discusses the need for secure storage of records and information.
+The privacy section gives directions and the archives and records section details the need for secure storage of temporary records and mentions the issue of personal information being revealed.

 Communicating with parents

-It is the school’s responsibility to advertise in the school newsletters about this allowance and make application forms available to parents.
-These can be downloaded from the CSEF web system.
-The forms are also available in various languages.
+It's the school’s responsibility to advertise in the school newsletters about this allowance and make application forms available to parents.
+The forms are also available in different languages.